i3drobotics/stereo-vision-toolkit/README.md

 Requires QT Webengine module for use in Fervor.

 #### OpenCV Contrib & CUDA
 There is limited usage of CUDA for certain image processing steps (e.g. rectification) and neural network support and OpenCV's ximageproc from contrib modules for WLS filter.
-If you want to build with CUDA support & contrib modules, you should use the download script in the 'opencv-4.4.0-contrib-cuda' folder then add the QT build arguments 'CONFIG+=WITH_OPENCV_CONTRIB CONFIG+=WITH_CUDA'.

 #### VCRedist
 There is an issue where QT doesn't use the generic vc redist package and instead pulls from the system.
 Therefore the generic 2015-2019 vc redist is provided in this repository and can be updated using the script in '3rdparty/vcredist'.